Lynsey de Paul: Eurovision and the late 1970s

 Beach Boys member Bruce Johnston released his version of "Won't Somebody Dance With Me" on his 1977 solo album Going Public, as did Lena Zavaroni on her 1977 album Presenting Lena Zavaroni.
 The song was also featured in the 1978 film The Big Sleep, a remake of the American classic featuring Robert Mitchum, Joan Collins, Edward Fox, John Mills and directed by Michael Winner.
 The character Mona Grant, played by Diana Quick, actually sings the song.
 "Won't Somebody Dance With Me" was also featured in The Muppet Show, sung by Gonzo (Season Two, Episode 41 with Julie Andrews) as well as in The New Mickey Mouse Club performed by Lisa Whelchel.

 De Paul released a further single "You Give Me Those Feelings" in August 1977.
-The song was also recorded by Gracie Rivera, a Filippina singer based in Hong Kong with EMI as a track on her 1978 album Gracie Ann Rivera.
+The song was also recorded by Gracie Rivera, a Filipina singer based in Hong Kong with EMI as a track on her 1978 album Grace Anne Rivera.
 In 1977, de Paul also wrote and performed the theme music for the revival by London Weekend Television of the sitcom, The Rag Trade (1977), with the song "The Rag Trade" performed by Joan Brown.
 That same year she composed "Hi Summer", the title of an ITV variety show, performed by Carl Wayne and released as a single produced by de Paul.
 In addition to songs composed by her serving as the themes of nine prime-time UK television series, de Paul's songs have been featured in internationally released films such as The Big Sleep, The Long Good Friday, Anita and Me, Side by Side, Aces Go Places, American Swing, Northern Soul, Fraulein Phyllis and Cut Snake.

 Just over a year after the release of "You Give Me Those Feelings", de Paul released her next single "Hollywood Romance", probably inspired by her then recent move to California; the lyric is a playful homage to some of Hollywood's classic films.
 The single garnered radio play and was also covered by Lena Zavaroni on her TV show.
 It was a teaser and track on the 1979 album Tigers and Fireflies, which was produced by Rupert Holmes.
-Justin de Villeneuve was Lynsey's manager at the time and the album was recorded at Long View Farm.
+Justin de Villeneuve was de Paul's manager at the time and the album was recorded at Long View Farm.
 A second single, "Tigers and Fireflies", released in 1979 and lifted from the album, told of de Paul's experiences with various former managers.
 Holmes and de Paul co-wrote the song "Twas", which also appeared on Tigers and Fireflies.
 The album also featured a bluesy version of de Paul's hit "My Man and Me".